 There are two elements at work here: memory and attention.
 Memory, because we are hardly human without it, and attention because it is necessary to learning.
 William James devotes a chapter of his seminal work, Psychology, to attention, describing it of two kinds.
 There is the effortless, involuntary and passive kind, and there is the active and voluntary kind.
 Involuntary attention occurs when we follow a train of thought that is interesting as a means to an end or when the mere association with the thought burnishes us with a sense of satisfaction.

 Active, voluntary attention is that which we make a determined effort to accomplish by bending our minds to it.
 James remarks that it is a feeling which everyone knows, but which is indescribable.
 We sense it when we try to discriminate between sensory experiences, or attend to one voice near us against a babble of other voices.
 It is an effort whose accomplishment slips through our fingers like water.
 James says, “There is no such thing as voluntary attention sustained for more than a few seconds at a time (his emphasis).”
-James describes a process that sounds like the building, layer by layer, of a pearl around a grain of sand.
+James describes a process that sounds like the building, layer upon layer, of a pearl around a grain of sand.
 The mind, finding something interesting, comes back to it, turns it over and over until the novelty wears off, then drifts away, only to return for the feeling of both familiarity and the stimulation of finding something new.
 And here is the sentence that lit up for me like a Jumbotron: “No one can possibly attend continuously to an object that does not change.”

-So to focus the attention of students or audiences we must come back to an idea from as many angles as possible, first through a discussion, then perhaps a demonstration, now a clip from a film, and then the solving of a problem together with a partner.
-Those are techniques intended to play to our weaknesses, but what of the genius who can apparently sit alone for hours, deaf to the world and completely absorbed with the ideas streaming through her head?
+So, to focus the attention of students or audiences we must come back to an idea from as many angles as possible, first through a discussion, then perhaps a demonstration, now a clip from a film, and then the solving of a problem together with a partner.
+These are techniques intended to remedy our weaknesses, but what of the genius who can apparently sit alone for hours, deaf to the world and completely absorbed with the ideas streaming through her head?
 James says that its her genius that makes her attentive, not her attentiveness that makes her a genius.
-The difference between her and the rest of us is that she has a method of hooking one idea to another to make a train of thought, while we, poor, inchoate butterflies that we are, simply flit about from one delightful flower to the next.
+The difference between her and the rest of us is that she has a method of hooking one idea to another to make a train of thought, while we, poor inchoate butterflies that we are, simply flit about from one delightful flower to the next.
 The good news is, however, that “whether the attention come by grace of genius or by dint of will, the longer one does attend to a topic the more mastery of it one has.”

 Blake offered us “infinity in a grain of sand.”
 It’s there, if we but pay attention.